 Skip to main content

-As a senior member of the Environmental Protection Agency’s oversight response team, Stacey provided legal and strategic guidance on congressional investigation and hearing preparation.
+As a senior member of the Environmental Protection Agency’s (EPA) oversight response team, Stacey provided legal and strategic guidance on congressional investigation and hearing preparation.
 She played a key role in the EPA’s incident response and crisis management of the Flint drinking water crisis, the Gold King Mine spill, and the legal defense of the Clean Power Plan and Clean Water Rule.
-While serving as Special Counsel in the EPA’s Office of General Counsel, Stacey coordinated the agency’s response to the U.S. Commission on Civil Rights investigation of the EPA’s Title VI program.
+While serving as Special Counsel in the EPA’s Office of General Counsel, she coordinated the agency’s response to the U.S. Commission on Civil Rights investigation of the EPA’s Title VI program.

 Experience